Fentanyl Addiction Treatment Program

 Get Help Today

-Hawaii Island Recovery is home to comprehensive, effective treatment for overcoming any form of alcohol or drug addiction, from marijuana and alcohol use to opioid addiction, heroin addiction, and much more.
+Hawaii Island Recovery is home to comprehensive, effective treatment for overcoming any form of alcohol or drug addiction, from marijuana and alcohol use to opioid use disorder (OUD), heroin addiction, and much more.
 However, fentanyl addiction can present several unique challenges, even for those ready and willing to overcome addiction and pursue a healthy, sober life.
-Our dedicated and compassionate staff are available to help you or your loved ones understand the unique challenges of fentanyl addiction and create a treatment plan that addresses not just the role of fentanyl in your life but also underlying mental health disorders, trauma, and much more for the most personalized approach to care.
+Our dedicated and compassionate staff are available to help you or your loved ones understand the unique challenges of fentanyl addiction and create a personalized opioid treatment program that addresses not just the role of fentanyl in your life but also underlying mental health disorders, trauma, and much more, for the most individual behavioral health services and peer support.

 Understanding Fentanyl

-Fentanyl is a synthetic opioid that is about 100 times more potent than morphine and 50 times more powerful than heroin.
-While it does have medical uses under the supervision of a medical professional for managing intense chronic pain or as a post-surgical painkiller, illicit fentanyl is incredibly dangerous.
+Fentanyl is a synthetic opioid that is about 100 times more potent than morphine and 50 times more potent than heroin.
+While it does have medical uses under the supervision of a medical professional for managing intense chronic pain or as a post-surgical painkiller, illicit fentanyl is incredibly dangerous and carries a high risk of opioid overdose.
 Fentanyl can also take many forms, making identifying fentanyl challenging.
-From being pressed into pills to snorted, injected, or smoked, identifying fentanyl can be especially difficult, especially as some illicit forms of fentanyl may be intentionally made to look like other drugs, such as masquerading as oxycodone.
+From being pressed into pills to being snorted, injected, or smoked, identifying fentanyl can be especially difficult, especially as some illicit forms of fentanyl may be intentionally made to look like other drugs, such as masquerading as oxycodone.

 Fentanyl can take forms from a white powder to blue pills to even multicolored pills called “rainbow fentanyl.”
-However, there is no safe form or amount of fentanyl, and understanding its dangers, signs, and symptoms of fentanyl addiction can empower you and your loved ones to pursue professional treatment to overcome this potent substance.
+However, there is no safe form or amount of fentanyl, and understanding its dangers, signs, and symptoms of fentanyl addiction can empower you and your loved ones to pursue professional treatment and practice overdose prevention strategies to overcome this potent substance in a successful recovery.

 The Prevalence of Fentanyl Addiction

-With such a destructive and potent drug, the effects of fentanyl use expand far beyond just an individual, with entire families and communities each being impacted by the drug.
-Finding effective and comprehensive treatment for fentanyl addiction is paramount, and while overcoming fentanyl addiction is challenging, it is always possible.
+With such a destructive and potent drug, the effects of fentanyl use expand far beyond just an individual, with entire families and communities being impacted by the drug.
+Finding effective and comprehensive treatment for fentanyl addiction is paramount.
+While overcoming fentanyl addiction is challenging, it is always possible with the right recovery support services, mental health services, and behavioral therapies curated to your unique needs and goals in your pursuit of wellness.

 The Dangers of Fentanyl Use

 The use of fentanyl can also impact the body and mind very quickly, leading to dangerous situations such as driving under the influence of these drugs.
-Rapid onset of the effects of fentanyl can also cause a person to be unable to react if they realize they are in danger or, in the event of an overdose, making fentanyl incredibly dangerous.
+Rapid onset of the effects of fentanyl can also cause a person to be unable to react if they realize they are in danger or in the event of an overdose, making fentanyl incredibly dangerous.
+Keeping naloxone on hand, also known as Narcan, can be a life-saving measure if you believe a loved one is using fentanyl, allowing you to reverse the effects of an overdose while contacting emergency services.

 However, these dangers do not reflect the myriad of other ways in which fentanyl can profoundly affect daily life.
 Some other destructive effects of the drug include: